mypiaware/virtual-radar-server-installation/README.md

 This VRS installation script will download and install the language packs that will be used by the VRS server settings interface.
 Based on the current language set for the Linux operating system, the VRS server settings interface will automatically set the language to be used.
 Not all languages are supported.
 [More info](http://www.virtualradarserver.co.uk/Download.aspx#panel-translations)

-## Fix libpng warnings

-The stable version of VRS (ver 2.4.4) can produce "libpng warning" messages at the command line.
-The problem resides with two image files used to display a generic airplane marker on the VRS webpage.
-This script may automatically fix the issue by downloading and installing two image files that have been corrected to the `CustomWebFiles` directory.
-The Custom Content Plugin will then utilize these two corrected image files.
-It is recommended to apply this fix as there is no known reason why this fix should not be applied.

 ## Download Additional Files

 This VRS installation script will also provide the option to download some sample files to help enhance the VRS webpage if the user does not already have any of these files.
 These files will be downloaded to the directories described below.
 These additional files include: